 Reporting is required in the year of the like-kind exchange to calculate the amount of gain deferred as well as the basis of the like-kind property received in the year of the transaction.
 Additionally, report the dates of sale and identification of the relinquished and replacement properties and if any cash received, report the amount of gain recognized for the cash or property received.
 For involuntary conversions, report the gain or loss on your return in the year you realize the gain or loss.
 Limitations may apply on losses from both transaction types.

-Additional tax and retirement planning considerations
+Additional tax and planning considerations

 · Make the most of tax-advantaged retirement saving options, such as traditional IRAs, Roth IRAs and company retirement plans.